5 Pitfalls For Staying Sane During the Two-Week Wait (TWW)

 2. Making plans:

 The truth is, you will have plenty of time to think about due dates and announcement ideas after you confirm you are pregnant.
-If you are set on thinking about announcement plans while still TTC, I would personally suggest limiting it to ideas you can use any time of the year and not something that is dependent upon getting pregnant during a particular month (like my 4th of July idea).
-Saving the plan-making for after confirming pregnancy helps prevent me from getting attached to becoming pregnant THIS month and also gives me yet another thing to look forward to once I become pregnant.
-(As if I would need something else… are you kidding me?
-I would be pregnant and in total bliss!)
+If you are set on thinking about announcement plans while still TTC, I would personally suggest limiting it to ideas you can use any time of the year and not something that is dependent upon getting pregnant during a particular month.
+Saving the plan-making for after confirming pregnancy will help prevent you from getting attached to becoming pregnant THIS month and also give you yet another thing to look forward to once you become pregnant!

 However, one legitimate reason for calculating potential due dates would be if you are trying to avoid your baby being due at a specific time of the year.
 For example, maybe it’s very important to you to not have a baby around Christmas, and your baby’s due date would be December 25th.
 Or, maybe you have unavoidable plans to be out of the country when your baby would be due, and you would not feel safe traveling around that time or giving birth in another country.
 In these cases, you may decide you’d rather hold off on TTC this month and pick back up next month.

 I would just caution against letting this become a habit to where you are skipping several months here and there in hopes of achieving your “ideal due date.”
-Before starting TTC, my husband and I initially thought it would be nice to avoid our baby being due during the summer months.
-However, we will be entering that window soon, and we have absolutely no intention of skipping any of those months!
 Pregnancy is, by nature, very hard to plan for, and if it’s important to you to get pregnant quickly, you will likely want to take advantage of as many opportunities to get pregnant as is reasonably possible.

 3. Testing early:

 Ohhhh, the temptation!
-If you’re anything like me, you want to find out you’re pregnant at the EARLIEST possible moment and not a second later.
+You may want to find out you’re pregnant at the EARLIEST possible moment and not a second later.
 This can be extremely tricky.
 Most sources say that implantation usually occurs 6-12 days past ovulation (DPO) and that it can take 2-5 days after implantation to get a faint positive result on a pregnancy test.

 What can be especially confusing and disheartening is that you will hear of women who got a BFP (big fat positive) at as early as 6 DPO.
-Many women, and I’ve been guilty of this myself, might take that to believe they aren’t pregnant if they get a negative result at 6 DPO or even at 12 DPO.
+Many women might take that to believe they aren’t pregnant if they get a negative result at 6 DPO or even at 12 DPO.
 But, if you go back to what most sources say, it’s very possible to not get a positive pregnancy test until around 15 DPO or later.

 Fertility Friend has gathered some surprising data around the relationship between DPO and positive pregnancy tests.
 They found that the average DPO for the first positive pregnancy test is 13.6 DPO (way later than all those 6-10 DPO BFP’s you may have heard about).
 Check out Fertility Friend’s findings here.
 Countdown to Pregnancy has also published some interesting pregnancy test statistics by DPO and by brand.
 It lets you search by your DPO and/or pregnancy test brand of choice to give you an idea of your chances of seeing a BFP if you are in fact pregnant.
 Check out Countdown to Pregnancy’s statistics here.